isomerpages/isomerpages-govtech/media/technews/_posts/2016-10-25-the-original-tech-maverick-in-gov.md

 "In short, my advice to you is if you do what you love, create opportunities for others and boldly make new friends, you will certainly succeed and be happy.”

----

-Image credit

-1. All photos courtesy of Mr Philip Yeo.